skip to content

 We can help you to:

-• Make statements to police
+• make statements to police

-• Plan for your safety
+• plan for your safety

-• Access emergency financial payment where applicable
+• access emergency financial payment where applicable

-• Organise referrals to other services for assistance with emergency housing, counselling, Centrelink issues and home safety and security
+• organise referrals to other services for assistance with emergency housing, counselling, Centrelink issues and home safety and security

-• With related issues impacting your wellbeing
+• navigate related issues impacting your wellbeing.

 Support throughout the court process

-• Go to Court, so you are not alone
+• go to court, so you are not alone

-• Obtain updates from police and prosecution
+• obtain updates from police and prosecution

-• Understand what to expect in court and how long things might take
+• understand what to expect in court and how long things might take

-• Navigate the entire court process
+• navigate the entire court process.

 Who can access this service